leftouterjoins/podsumer/README.md

 # Features
  - Self hostable
-    - single user
+    - Single Tenant SQLite backend.
     - Docker Image
-    - Docker Compose
  - Privacy oriented
     - No data or usage collection
     - Proxy and cache podcast feeds to reduce your traffic to data collecting feed and media servers.